georapbox/barcode-scanner/TESTING.md

 ## UI/UX Testing

 ### A. Test layout across multiple platforms
+        12/4/25 Tested on Windows laptop and IPhone.
+Layout rendered properly
 ### B. Intuativee navigation: scan, view inventory, get meals
+        12/4/25 Able to navigate to account, history, settings screens.
+Able to switch to use image function.
+Home, Items, and Recipes buttons are not functional at this time.
+Search function is also non operational.
 ### C. Test accessibility like screen readers and color contrast
+        12/4/25 Attempted to use screen reader.
+Some text was read but not others.
+I was not able to test color contrast at this time.
 ### D. Test error states like no camera, no internet, no matching meals

 ---